-Addresses At 15 Quinton Street, Kangaroo Point, Queensland 4169
+Addresses At 17 Quinton Street, Kangaroo Point, Queensland 4169

 Type of place House

 Period Federation 1890-1914

-Style Queenslander
+Style Bungalow

-Lot plan L42_SP246748
+Lot plan L41_SP246748

 Key dates Local Heritage Place Since - 1 January 2005 Date of Citation - August 2012

 Construction Roof: Corrugated iron; Walls: Timber

-People/associations John Male (Builder)

 The site was formerly a 26-perch lot, part of a four-rood holding owned by John Male from 1857.
 It comprised two houses: one two-storeyed timber dwelling and one single level bungalow.
-This house at no. 15, 'Gowarra', is dated between 1889 and 1893 and was built by Male a well-known storekeeper and carpenter in Kangaroo Point.
-It represents an unusual example of an early two storeyed weatherboard residence.
+The house at no. 15, 'Gowarra', is dated between 1889 and 1893 and was built by Male a well-known storekeeper and carpenter in Kangaroo Point.

-After 1901 Captain Arthur Neill purchased the site and added a single storey timber bungalow.
+After 1901 Captain Arthur Neill purchased the site and added this single storey timber bungalow 'Woondooma' which was leased or sometimes occupied by members of the Neill family.
 The property remained in the Neill family until 1979, when both houses were purchased.
 In 2011 the purchasers subdivided the property so that the houses are now contained in separate lots.